 This data collection includes all tables in Sections 1–7 of the National Income and Product Accounts Tables.
 These data were processed for STATA users from data obtained by the Bureau of Economic Analysis.
 Each file name indicates the original table number, the type of table (annual, quarterly, or monthly), and the month it was obtained.

 These data can only be accessed by Booth faculty.
-Please acknowledge the Initiative on Global Markets at the University of Chicago Booth School of Business on all written work when using this data.
+Please acknowledge the Kent A. Clark Center for Global Markets at the University of Chicago Booth School of Business on all written work when using this data.

 Request Access to National Income and Product Accounts Tables »